-I have been a global health practitioner, researcher, and executive leader for almost 3 decades.
+I have been a global health practitioner, researcher, and executive leader for over 3 decades.
 I am trained in medical oncology and HIV medicine and have conducted clinical, epidemiological and implementation research in Africa since 1985.
 I was first “introduced” to global health when finishing my Hematology/Oncology fellowship at Beth Israel Deaconess Medical Center in the mid-1980’s in Boston.
 During my Hematology/Oncology fellowship and after the co-organizing the first AIDS care clinic in the New England region with Jerry Groopman, I was trying to learn the ropes in virology and molecular biology in the in the laboratory group of Max Essex at Harvard.
 During that time, our laboratory group along with Senegalese and French collaborators discovered the first evidence for the existence of a new human retrovirus, HIV-2, a second human AIDS virus, with its apparent origins in West Africa.

 To Learn more About Page

 Map header photo from Freepik